Archives Glossary Terms

 Relative Humidity

 Relative Humidity (RH) (n.)
-The amount of water vapor in the air compared to the maximum amount the air can hold at that temperature, expressed as a percentage.
-In mobile photography, high relative humidity can lead to condensation on lenses and…
+The percentage of water vapor present in air compared to the maximum amount that air can hold at its current temperature, ranging from 0% (bone dry) to 100% (saturated).
+In mobile photography, relative humidity directly affects lens…

 Read MoreRelative Humidity